nolanlawson/arrow-key-navigation/README.md

 Since the <kbd>↑</kbd> and <kbd>↓</kbd> keys typically scroll the page in KaiOS, this is usually all you need to add basic KaiOS accessibility to an existing web app.

-It will also listen for the <kbd>Enter</kbd> key for certain special cases like checkbox/radio buttons. `contenteditable` and Shadow DOM are also supported.
+It will also listen for the <kbd>Enter</kbd> key for certain special cases like checkbox/radio buttons.

 ## Install